Throughout our lives, age can cause many changes to occur in the body. Hair loss is a common side effect for many patients, both male and female.

 While certain tricks and tools can be used to hide certain types of hair loss, it can ultimately cause strain on patients and make them feel self-conscious about their appearance.

-The most obvious benefit of hair restoration treatment is a visible reduction in balding and improved hair growth in the treated area.
+The most obvious benefit of female hair loss treatment is a visible reduction in balding and improved hair growth in the treated area.
 However, patients can also achieve fuller, thicker hair that is easy to style, as well as a more youthful appearance.
 Plus, women who undergo the procedure may enjoy an improved quality of life and boost their self-image and confidence.

 Consultation for Female Hair Loss in Newport Beach